 First, the executor is responsible for creating a detailed inventory of your assets and their value.
 Next, they must determine what outstanding debts are owed by your estate.
 It’s the executor’s job to make sure any remaining debts are paid.
 This can be done by liquidating or selling assets from your estate.

 Once your estate’s debts are paid, the executor or administrator distributes any remaining assets to your heirs.
-This is done according to the inheritance laws in your state and it’s the administrator’s job to track down any and all heirs who may be legally entitled to part of your estate.
+Since there was no will in place, this part of the process is done according to the inheritance laws in your state.
+It’s the administrator’s job to track down any and all heirs who may be legally entitled to part of your estate.

 How Assets Are Distributed When You Die Intestate